 Simply put, Florida’s homestead exemption is a powerful way to ensure that even those who may declare certain kinds of bankruptcy will not lose their homes due to creditor activity.
-Skilled Florida attorneys point out that article 10 of section 4 of the state constitution also deals with property protections and the inability of creditors to force a sale of a property, or put a lien on a property, outside of bankruptcy operations.
+A skilled Orlando bankruptcy lawyer points out that article 10 section 4 of the Florida state constitution also deals with property protections and the inability of creditors to force a sale of a property, or put a lien on a property, outside of bankruptcy operations.

 What Does the Florida Homestead Exemption Mean for You?

 Every bankruptcy process is different and needs to be evaluated by a professional bankruptcy lawyer.
 If you are considering a Chapter 13 or Chapter 7 bankruptcy in the state of Florida, contact the attorneys at the Badgley Law Group at (407) 781-0420 so that they can review your case and figure out whether the homestead exemption or other protections will apply.
 Filing a bankruptcy can be a daunting experience, but for most people one that will save them from financial ruin and help them start a new chapter.